floreszaydaa/TodoList/README.md

 # TodoList App
 This beginner JavaScript tutorial will teach you how to use local browser storage to create a fully functional todo list app!
 I used codepen.io/pen/ to write my code then paste it here but you can use different code editors.
+You simply download these files and saved them in your local disk.